Regional Plan Amendment

 There are several types of major Plan amendments.
 This amendment is a text amendment, which adds or deletes a goal or policy in any chapter of the Plan.

-This text amendment will update the Flagstaff Regional Plan 2030’s discussion of climate change and climate action to align with the City of Flagstaff’s climate action goals.
-The climate action work of the City has evolved rapidly since the 2014 adoption of the Regional Plan, creating a gap between the guidance provided in the Regional Plan and the City’s declared climate goals and the ambition of its climate actions.
+This text amendment updated the Flagstaff Regional Plan 2030’s discussion of climate change and climate action to align with the City of Flagstaff’s climate action goals.
+The climate action work of the City evolved rapidly after the 2014 adoption of the Regional Plan, creating a gap between the guidance provided in the Regional Plan and the City’s declared climate goals and the ambition of its climate actions.

-This gap is exemplified in the Regional Plan’s discussion of greenhouse gas reduction targets.
+This gap was exemplified in the Regional Plan’s discussion of greenhouse gas reduction targets.

-- The Flagstaff Regional Plan 2030 climate change and adaptation section sets a goal to reduce greenhouse gas emissions: Goal E&C.2.: reduce greenhouse gas emissions.
+- The original Flagstaff Regional Plan 2030 climate change and adaptation section set a goal to reduce greenhouse gas emissions: Goal E&C.2.: reduce greenhouse gas emissions.

 - In 2018, City Council set a goal to reduce community greenhouse gas emissions by 80% by 2050.

 - In 2020, City Council declared a climate emergency and set a goal to achieve carbon neutrality by 2030, effectively reducing emissions to net zero.
-The achievement of this goal will be guided by the Carbon Neutrality Plan, which is expected to be adopted in June 2021.
+The achievement of this goal will be guided by the Carbon Neutrality Plan, which was adopted by the Flagstaff City Council on June 15, 2021.

-While these goal statements all support City action to reduce greenhouse gas emissions and do not conflict with one another, and, there is a significant gap between the ambition and requisite actions of these goal statements, reflecting the growth in the urgency of climate action.
+While these goal statements all support City action to reduce greenhouse gas emissions and do not conflict with one another, there existed a significant gap between the ambition and requisite actions of these goal statements, reflecting the growth in the urgency of climate action.

-This amendment will restore alignment between the Regional Plan and the City’s climate goals, clarifying the carbon neutrality goal and the types of climate action the City will take.
-This will reduce confusion, increase transparency, and provide decision-makers with support when making decisions based on the City’s climate action goals.
+This amendment restored alignment between the Regional Plan and the City’s climate goals, clarifying the carbon neutrality goal and the types of climate action the City will take.
+This amendment aimed to reduce confusion, increase transparency, and provide decision-makers with support when making decisions based on the City’s climate action goals.

 What are the benefits of this change?

-This amendment to align the Regional Plan and the City’s well-established climate action goals will provide several benefits to the community.
-First, formally recognizing the climate action efforts of the City of Flagstaff and its partners will increase understanding within the Flagstaff community.
-This amendment will help readers of the Regional Plan understand the extent of the City’s climate goals, how the City is taking climate action and where to look for detailed information on the implementation of the Regional Plan goals.
+This amendment to align the Regional Plan and the City’s well-established climate action goals provides several benefits to the community.
+First, formally recognizing the climate action efforts of the City of Flagstaff and its partners increases understanding within the Flagstaff community.
+This amendment helps readers of the Regional Plan understand the extent of the City’s climate goals, how the City is taking climate action, and where to look for detailed information on the implementation of the Regional Plan goals.

-This amendment will also increase transparency.
+This amendment also increases transparency.
 Since the 2018 adoption of the Flagstaff Climate Action and Adaptation Plan, the City of Flagstaff has endeavored to incorporate climate change concerns and climate action into its decision-making processes.
-However, the broad nature of the Regional Plan greenhouse gas emissions reduction goal does not specify the extent of emissions reductions needed.
-In the development review process, staff and other decision-makers do not have strong climate action goals and policies to refer to for guidance in decision-making.
-Meanwhile, applicants may provide details on the environmental features or climate benefits of their projects.
-Strengthening the Regional Plan’s climate action goals and policies will clarify the importance of climate action and provide both applicants and decision-makers with a more current reflection of the City’s climate change and climate action priorities.
+However, the broad nature of the original Regional Plan greenhouse gas emissions reduction goal did not specify the extent of emissions reductions needed.
+Prior, in the development review process, staff and other decision-makers did not have strong climate action goals and policies to refer to for guidance in decision-making.
+Meanwhile, some applicants provide details on the environmental features or climate benefits of their projects.
+Strengthening the Regional Plan’s climate action goals and policies clarifies the importance of climate action and provides both applicants and decision-makers with a more current reflection of the City’s climate change and climate action priorities.